 There also might be legal consequences when patients file court cases due to billing issues.
 Fraudulent medical practices that cause monetary gains under pretenses are considered medical fraud.
 This is punishable by law.
 If found guilty, the authorities might shut down the healthcare provider.
 Management may be issued hefty fines and in some cases, face jail time.

-How to Avoid Medical Coding
+How to Avoid Medical Coding and Billing Errors

 Continuously Train Your Employees